What is an opto-isolator?

 In many cases, the term “optocoupler” is used interchangeably with “opto-isolator”, but there is a difference between the two devices.
 Both transmit information between elements of a circuit while allowing the elements to remain isolated.
 The difference comes from the potential voltage of the circuits.
 An opto-isolator is designed for use with systems where the potential voltage is between 5,000 and 50,000 volts, and optocouplers are only designed for use on systems where the potential voltage is less than 5,000 volts.
 Using the wrong device may cause the system to crash.

-See also What is a floor joist?
+See also What is a 5 in 1 painter tool used for?

 Moisture can also cause major problems for opto-isolators.
 If there is too much moisture in the air, electricity can arc, destroying electronic insulation.
 Barometric pressure can cause similar problems and air pollution can cause similar problems.
 The best way to avoid this problem is to keep electronic devices that use opto-isolators in a climate-controlled area.